DeviprasadShetty9833/Battleship/README.md

 ---

-# Overview
+# Overview:

-A level-based Battleship game built using Python and Pygame, featuring:

-Multiple difficulty levels (Easy, Moderate, Hard)

-A visual grid-based UI

-AI opponent with randomized ship placement

-Turn-based combat with win/loss detection
+This is a visually engaging Battleship Game built using Python and Pygame, designed to simulate the classic naval war strategy game — with a modern twist.
+The game features a level-based grid system (Easy, Hard), interactive UI, and an AI opponent.

+It showcases turn-based gameplay, grid-based logic, and real-time feedback using hits, misses, and dynamic rendering.
+This project also demonstrates strong structuring in code, file organization, and scalable game logic.